degnbol/protTDA/README.md

 - Python dependencies listed in `requirements.txt` for community detection.
   E.g. `pip install -r requirements.txt`
 - Some of the raw publicly available data can be downloaded by running `data/RUNME.sh` and similar files under `data/`.
+- Postgres for the database work was installed according to `data/alphafold/postgres/install.sh`.